 General information on Coronavirus and its impact in NI

-COVID-19 is a new illness that can affect your lungs and airways.
+COVID-19 is an illness that can affect your lungs and airways.
 It’s caused by a type of virus called coronavirus.
 To help prevent the spread of COVID-19 and save lives, everyone should be trying to follow social distancing measures as much as possible.

 In this section you can find the latest information on COVID-19, including looking after yourself physically and mentally.
 You can also find specific guidance for different groups of people and changes to our services at the South Eastern Trust.